aces/Loris/modules/electrophysiology_uploader/README.md

 ## Scope

-The electrophysiology uploader has the following built-in capabilities to facilitate timely eeg insertion into the LORIS database.
-Specifically, it allows to browse uploaded recordings using the `Browse` tab and upload recordings using the `Upload` tab.
+The electrophysiology uploader has the following built-in capabilities to facilitate timely EEG insertion into the LORIS database.
+Specifically, it allows the user to browse uploaded recordings using the `Browse` tab and upload recordings using the `Upload` tab.

-EEG recordings can be reuploaded multiple times.
-Previous upload attempts will be backup in _EEGUploadIncomingPath_/archives/.
+EEG recordings can be re-uploaded multiple times.
+Previous upload attempts will be backed up in _EEGUploadIncomingPath_/archives/.

 ## Permissions